bstaruk/starbase/README.md

 Out of the box, starbase caches everything, because the project is less than 50kb total.
 If you will be making a larger app, be considerate of your users and limit what you cache-- perhaps avoid caching large images, custom fonts, etc. Check out the [options docs for offline-plugin](https://github.com/NekR/offline-plugin/blob/master/docs/options.md) to learn more.

-It should be noted that [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), by design, only function on localhost and https environments.
+It should be noted that [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), by design, only function on secure (https) environments.
 There is no issue with running starbase on an http environment-- the service worker will simply not be utilized.

 #### to remove offline-plugin: